sunilabrahamindia/sunilabraham/publications/a-trust-deficit-between-advertisers-and-publishers-is-leading-to-fake-news.md

   <p>The real solution lies elsewhere.
 Google and Facebook are primarily advertising networks.
 They have successfully managed to destroy the business model for real news and replace it with a business model for fake news by taking away most of the advertising revenues from traditional and new news media companies.
 They were able to do this because there was a trust deficit between advertisers and publishers.
 Perhaps this trust deficit could be solved by a commons-based solutions based on free software, open standards and collective action by all Indian new media companies.</p>

-  <p>Sunil Abraham is executive director, Centre for Internet and Society</p>

   <p>The views expressed are personal</p>
 </div>